| |

 Note: PPP is a Democratic polling organization.

- Do you believe that shape-shifting reptilian people control our world by taking on human form
+Do you believe that shape-shifting reptilian people control our world by

 and gaining political power to manipulate our societies, or not?